Caribbean Crossroads Series (CCS)

 International Cultural Exchange

-The International Cultural Arts Exchange Series (ICAES) has brought Diaspora Vibe artists to countries including The Bahamas, St. Kitts, Dominican Republic, Aruba, Antigua, Jamaica, St Maartin, Grenada, Suriname, Guadeloupe, Puerto Rico and Barbados, in an effort to extend the 'creative space' beyond Miami.
+The International Cultural Arts Exchange Series (ICAES) has brought DVCAI artists to countries including The Bahamas, St. Kitts, Dominican Republic, Aruba, Antigua, Jamaica, St Maarten, Grenada, Suriname, Guadeloupe, Puerto Rico and Barbados, in an effort to extend the 'creative space' beyond Miami.
 The goal of the ICAES program is to build artistic infrastructure and provide significant professional development for artists, educators, and arts administrators in both Miami and the host community.
-Since its inception, Diaspora Vibe has taken one hundred and fifty Caribbean, Latino, and African-American artists overseas to the Caribbean for residencies and exhibitions and community engagements.
+Since its inception, Diaspora Vibe has taken one hundred and seventy-five Caribbean, Latino, and African-American and white mentee artists overseas to the Caribbean for residencies and exhibitions and community engagements. www.dvcai.org ( see I.C.E.)

 Off The Wall Experimental Series